Rifat-007/academic-website/content/authors/admin/_index.md

   url: "https://www.aiub.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am Rifat Ibn Alam, a very enthusiastic individual about science, technology, and more specifically Computers which led me to pursue my career in the Computer Science domain.
 Currently, I am working as a Lecturer in the Computer Science department at American International University- Bangladesh.
-Till now I have published 5 research papers in international journals.
 interests:
 - Data Mining
 - Data Analytics